 Our state of the art facilities produce and test:

 Complete Accelerator Systems & Cryomodules.
 Niowave specializes in complete accelerator systems.
-Niowave has built superconducting systems for operation at Brookhaven National Laboratory, Los Alamos National Laboratory, University of Wisconsin, Old Dominion University, the Naval Postgraduate School, Helmholtz-Zentrum Berlin, and Mainstream Engineering.
+Niowave has built superconducting systems for operation at Brookhaven National Laboratory, Los Alamos National Laboratory, University of Wisconsin, Old Dominion University, the Naval Postgraduate School, Helmholtz-Zentrum Berlin.
 Niowave also produces cryomodules, the integrated systems that allow the niobium cavity to operate at superconducting temperatures.

 Accelerating Cavities & Components.
 A broad range of cavity types and operating frequencies have been developed for the different types of particles being accelerated and the diverse applications of those particles.
 Niowave has years of experience fabricating and testing a variety of superconducting cavities from 28 MHz to 9.5 GHz.
 As one example, Niowave built three different proof-of-principle designs and two different prototype cavity designs for the high luminosity upgrade to the LHC at CERN.
 These cavities exhibited excellent performance in testing at national laboratories at the US and also at CERN.
 Further examples are detailed below in the capability history.
 Niowave also produces many accelerator components including: power couplers, tuners, higher-order mode dampers, steering and corrector magnets, and a variety of diagnostic systems.